stefan-wuensch/tmp/README.md

 - **CloudWatch Alarms** which are Amazon-provided monitoring services within the Virtual Private Cloud (inside looking in) and
 - **Nagios Service Checks** which monitor from outside the AWS environment (outside looking in)

+CloudWatch Alarms are used to monitor aspects (Metrics) of AWS services which are not part of the public-facing application.
+For example, CPU Utilization metrics of a database instance are not part of the customer experience when viewing a web site.
+Nagios checks are used to monitor both the customer experience (web pages, content) but also to receive and process the CloudWatch notifications.
+This allows Nagios to be a single point of aggregation and distribution of alert messages.

+HUIT Nagios is able to send [alert notifications](http://nagios.sourceforge.net/docs/nagioscore/4/en/notifications.html) to a variety of destinations, including (but not limited to):
+- HUIT SOC Operations Center staffed 24x7 (via ITO / OpenView)
+- SMS (phones / pagers) via SMTP
+- SMS via Cellular Modem
+- email (SMTP)
+This documentation will focus on notifications to SOC Operations via OpenView.

+## Overview

+**CloudFormation Templates** are [JSON](http://en.wikipedia.org/wiki/JSON) files which define the configuration of **CloudFormation Stacks**.
+Stacks are collections of AWS resources which are related to a common application or function.
+For more information see http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html

 ## Important notes